-The Agreement provides for the establishment of a joint venture through the acquisition, by TOTAL of a 49 percent participation interest in ZAO "Terneftegas" (formerly a limited liability company, OOO "Terneftegas"), a wholly-owned subsidiary of the Group and holder of the license for exploration and production of natural gas and gas condensate at the Termokarstovoye field.
+The Agreement provides for the establishment of a joint venture through the acquisition, by TOTAL of a 49 percent ownership interest in ZAO Terneftegas (formerly a limited liability company, OOO Terneftegas), a wholly-owned subsidiary of the Group and holder of the license for exploration and production of natural gas and gas condensate at the Termokarstovoye field.
 Under the terms and conditions of the Agreement, the joint venture has two years to complete exploration works and prepare a field development plan, with a final investment decision to proceed further to be taken in 2011.

-In December 2009, the Group signed a Sales contract with Total Termokarstovoye B.V., an affiliate of TOTAL, for:
+In December 2009, the Group signed a Sales and Purchase contract with Total Termokarstovoye B.V., an affiliate of TOTAL, for:

-- sale of a 28 percent interest in ZAO "Terneftegas" for total consideration of USD 24.1 million, of which USD 16 million to be paid at the date of title transfer and the remaining USD 8.1 million (deferred payment) to be paid upon approval by TOTAL of the final investment decision; and - further increase of TOTAL's equity share to 49 percent through a subscription to the entity's additional shares emission for total consideration of USD 18 million.
+- the sale of a 28 percent interest in ZAO Terneftegas for total consideration of USD 24.1 million, of which USD 16 million to be paid at the date of title transfer and the remaining USD 8.1 million (deferred payment) to be paid upon approval by TOTAL of the final investment decision; and - a further increase of TOTAL's equity share in ZAO Terneftegas to 49 percent through a subscription to the entity's additional shares emission for total consideration of USD 18 million.

-Executing the first arrangement, the Group transferred legal ownership of a 28 percent interest in ZAO "Terneftegas" to Total Termokarstovoye B.V. upon executing the first arrangement of the transaction in February 2010.
-In January 2010, prior to this transfer, ZAO "Terneftegas" registered with the Federal Service for Financial Markets (FSFM) for the approval and establishment of an additional shares emission to be acquired by TOTAL in accordance with the executed Sales and Purchase contract.
-At the date of issuing this financial information, the legal implementation of that arrangement has not been completed and the additional shares have not been formally registered by Total Termokarstovoye B.V. with the FSFM.
-However, based on the Agreement and the provisions of the Sales and Purchase contract, these two arrangements were accounted as a single transaction and in February 2010, the Group recorded a disposal of a 49 percent interest in ZAO "Terneftegas" for total consideration of RR 982 million realizing a gain of RR 1,466 million, net of associated income tax of RR 117 million.
+The Group transferred legal ownership of a 28 percent interest in ZAO Terneftegas to Total Termokarstovoye B.V. in February 2010 upon the execution of the first arrangement.
+In January 2010, prior to this transfer, ZAO Terneftegas registered with the Federal Service for Financial Markets (FSFM) for an additional shares emission, the acquisition of which was completed by TOTAL in June 2010 upon executing the second arrangement of the transaction.

+At the date of issuing this financial information, the legal implementation of the second arrangement has not been finalized, the additional shares emission report has been submitted, but not formally registered by Total Termokarstovoye B.V. with the FSFM.
+However, based on the Agreement and the provisions of the Sales and Purchase contract, these two arrangements were accounted as a single transaction and in February 2010, the Group recorded a disposal of a 49 percent ownership interest in ZAO Terneftegas for total consideration of RR 982 million realizing a gain of RR 1,466 million, net of associated income tax of RR 117 million.